atidyshirt/University/COSC265/notes.md

 **Structural Constraints**

-If we want to put a minimum amount of people and maximum on a relationship, we use the syntax `(min, max)` in the diagram.
+If we want to put a minimum amount of people and maximum on a relationships cardinality ratio, we use the syntax `(min, max)` in the diagram.